Skip to Content

 Smoking, just like alcohol intake, is dangerous especially in the first trimester of pregnancy.
 It could result in pregnancy loss or complications in pregnancy.

-This is because of plenty of chemicals in cigarette (such as nicotine, cyanide, and arsenic) reduces the supply of blood, oxygen, and nutrients to your developing baby.
+This is because plenty of chemicals in cigarette (such as nicotine, cyanide, and arsenic) reduces the supply of blood, oxygen, and nutrients to your developing baby.

 The truth is, if you do not have a miscarriage in the first trimester, smoking may pose a risk to your baby later during pregnancy.
 Premature birth, low birth weight, and small babies are attributed to smoking.